Solar Panels and Your Home

 What if I can’t have a rooftop solar PV system?

-For tips and hints on how to reduce your electricity and save on power bills, check out the NSW Department of Planning and Environment’s Energy Saver website.
+For tips and hints on how to reduce your electricity and save on power bills, check out the NSW Department of Planning, Industry, and Environment’s Energy Saver website.

 If your roof is unsuitable for a rooftop solar system, or you are a renter, you can power your home with renewable energy by purchasing GreenPower through your electricity retailer.